php-fig/fig-standards/proposed/cache.md

 *    **Hit** - A cache hit occurs when a Calling Library requests an Item by key and a matching value is found for that key, and that value has not expired, and the value is not invalid for some other reason.

-*    **Exists** - When the item exists in the cache at the time of calling hasItem().
-As this is separate from isHit() there's a potential race condition between the time hasItem() is called and get() being called so Calling Libraries SHOULD make sure to verify isHit() on all of the get() calls.
+Calling Libraries SHOULD make sure to verify isHit() on all of the get() calls.

 *    **Miss** - A cache miss is the opposite of a cache hit.
 A cache miss occurs when a Calling Library requests an item by key and that value not found for that